-The Short Lab at the University of Kansas is seeking a motivated graduate student to join our research group in the Fall of 2018.
+The Short Lab at the University of Kansas is seeking a motivated graduate student (or two) to join our research group in the Fall of 2019.

 - Exploring patterns of habitat shifting or biogeography using phylogenies built with molecular or phylogenomic data

 - Illuminating diverse lineages using integrative taxonomy

 KU has a vibrant, diverse program in evolutionary biology, with a particular strength in specimen-based research.
 Our Biodiversity Institute has 15 faculty-curators that study everything from birds to fossil plants.

 Interested students should send an introductory email to Andrew Short (email@example.com), along with a current CV and why our research group might be a good fit.
 Application information at requirements can be found on our department website, here: https://eeb.ku.edu/prospective-students